nhatminh4403/school-major-project/README.md

 BaAnhEm is a movie ticket booking website that allows users to browse movies, book tickets, and manage their bookings online.
 This project is a C# ASP.NET implementation of a previously developed Java-based project.

 ## Reference Project
-This project is a C# ASP.NET implementation based on the original Java project.
+This project is a C# ASP.NET implementation based on the original Java project - a school major project that I contributed to and implemented.
 You can find the original project here:
 [Original Java Project Link](https://github.com/baobui166/Ba-Anh-Em-Movies)

 ## Features